Skip to main content

 The key glands in this network include the hypothalamus, pituitary, thyroid, adrenals, pancreas, and gonads.
 Each gland has a specific role, yet they all work in concert, responding to signals from one another in a cascade of communication known as an “axis.”

 A primary example is the Hypothalamic-Pituitary-Gonadal (HPG) axis, which governs reproductive function and sexual health.
-The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
+The hypothalamus releases Gonadotropin-Releasing Hormone (GnRH), which signals the pituitary gland to release Luteinizing Hormone (LH) and Follicle-Stimulating Hormone (FSH).
 These hormones, in turn, signal the gonads (testes in men, ovaries in women) to produce testosterone or estrogen.

 This entire sequence is regulated by feedback loops; when sex hormone levels are sufficient, they signal the hypothalamus and pituitary to slow down production, maintaining a precise equilibrium.
 It is a system of profound elegance and sensitivity.